agussyahrilmubarok/agussyahrilmubarok.github.io/pages/me.md

 <!-- Intro -->
 <h2>Hi, there 👋</h2>

-I'm Agus Syahril Mubarok, **Software Engineer** with a strong background in software development, system architecture, and cloud computing.
-Experienced in building and optimizing production-grade applications with a focus on efficiency, scalability, and performance.
+I'm Agus Syahril Mubarok, a **Software Engineer** based on Jakarta, Indonesia.
+I specialize in backend development and cloud infrastructure - primarily with Go, Java, and C# - with hands-on experience building production-grade systems.
+I enjoy exploring new technologies and continuously learning to stay sharp in an ever-evolving industry.

 🌱 Currently contributing to [Kratos](https://go-kratos.dev/), a Go Microservice Framework.